-- Under Options tab, check the box left to Remove the preset layer filteres from the map if you don't want to carry over the filters in the map to your app.
+- Under the Options tab, check the Remove the preset layer filters from the map check box if you don't want to carry over the filters in the map to your app.

-- Check Apply this filter when the widget is opened if you want to apply the filter immediately when the widget is opened.
+- Optionally check Apply this filter when the widget is opened to apply the filter immediately when the widget is opened.

-- Check the Collapse the filter expression (if any) when the widget is opened option to collapse the filter with Ask for values.
+- Optionally check the Collapse the filter expression (if any) when the widget is opened option to collapse the filter with Ask for values.

-- Optionally, if you want to zoom to features in the layer after the filters are applied, check Zoom to the layer once it's applied filters.
+- Optionally, to zoom to features in the layer after the filters are applied, check Zoom to the layer once it's applied filters.

-- Optionally, if you want end users to create their own filters, check Allow to create custom filters.
+- Optionally, to allow users to create their own filters, check Allow to create custom filters.